Vaughn Grissom Player Props: Braves vs. Padres

-On Tuesday, Vaughn Grissom (coming off going 1-for-3) and the Atlanta Braves play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 9:40 PM ET.
+The Atlanta Braves and Vaughn Grissom, who went 1-for-3 last time out, battle Nick Martinez and the San Diego Padres at PETCO Park, Wednesday at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Padres.
+He had a one-hit showing in his previous game (1-for-3) against the Padres.

 Vaughn Grissom Game Info & Props vs. the Padres